 - reflects the capacity for design thinking to permeate all aspects of life.

 The SHIFT Architecture Challenge operates on a two-year cycle, running in “odd years” as of 2019 (i.e. 2021, 2023, 2025…).
 Each edition of the program will have a specific theme.
-The first one was infrastructure; the current one is resiliency.
+Past themes were infrastructure and resiliency; the current one is human health.

 Benefits and Recognition

-Selections from the SHIFT Architectural Challenge will appear in a print publication intended for broad public distribution (including libraries, architecture schools and government outlets).
-This book will also serve as a compendium piece to the travelling exhibit.
+Selections from the SHIFT Architectural Challenge will appear in a print publication intended for broad public distribution (including libraries, architecture schools, and government outlets).
 A digital version of the publication will be available online.

 Media Relations + Public Awareness

-The OAA and its media relations consultant has embarked on a campaign of increased awareness and public interaction related on the SHIFT Architecture Challenge’s infrastructure theme.
+The OAA has embarked on a campaign of increased awareness and public interaction related on the SHIFT Architecture Challenge’s health theme.
 As the program’s submissions are selected, opportunities for media interviews, blogs and publications will be assessed, as will targeting specific audiences and engaging in social community issues where the SHIFT ideas are applicable.